Accounts payable and notes payable are major expense items for any business. To distinguish accounts payable vs. notes payable, here is an overview.

 Accounts payable involves recording and processing supplier invoices with trade credit terms and paying the suppliers of goods and services, whereas notes payable are written contracts that typically serve the purpose of obtaining financing and paying debts through financial institutions and credit companies.

 |Yes – Usually long term with the current portion due within 12 months as a short-term liability on balance sheet

 Accounts payable refer to short-term debt obligations to suppliers and creditors that support normal business operations.
 They appear on the balance sheet as current liabilities, and typically have payment terms associated with them such as 30, 60 or 90 days.

 Accounts payable are much less formal agreements to pay and are generated as part of the operating cycle of the business.
 This means there is always an accounts payable balance as long as the business is operating.
-Payment due to the payee technically never goes away.
 While there is no interest payment associated with accounts payable, some suppliers may assess late payment penalties if payments are not made by the invoice due date.

 What is Notes Payable?

 Notes payable refer to debt or other borrowing on the balance sheet.
 Generally, they are of a longer-term nature, greater than 12 months.
 Like accounts payable, they are a liability on the balance sheet.
+The portion of notes payable due within 12 months is a current liability.
 Unlike accounts payable, notes payable have two components: principal and interest.
 They can be considered formal loans where you need to manage not only the principal but also the interest payment.

 A common form of notes payable is a promissory note, which is similar to a loan.
 This is a legally binding contract to unconditionally repay a specified amount within a defined time frame.
 It differs from a loan contract in that payments are usually paid monthly rather than in installments.
 In addition, notes payable do not contain clauses for recourse actions in the event of default.
 In that sense, you could consider notes payable as unsecured loans.